joelek/atlas/readme.md

 });
 ```

-### Filters

-Atlas defines the filter entity as a logical operator coupled with a parameter value.
-Filters are commonly not defined explicitly but rather implicitly through the operator entity.

 ### Operators

 Atlas defines the operator entity as a logical operator that subsequently may be used to create a filter entity using a parameter value.